 To enter the examination site, you will need to present two valid forms of identification, one of which must include a picture.
 Examples of acceptable IDs include a driver’s license or picture ID issued by the department of motor vehicles, a passport or a military ID.
 The name in your record must match the name on your ID.

 If your state uses computer-based testing, you will receive an unofficial score report immediately after the exam.
+The official score reports will be sent to the State Board office approximately 30 business days after the exam administration window closes for the month.
 For your protection and confidentiality, scores are not released over the telephone.

-If you did not pass the examination, you may re-register by logging into your ProCounselor account.
+If you did not pass the examination, if applicable, you may re-register by logging into your ProCounselor account.
 There will be a fee for exam re-registration.